Microlensing of long-duration gravitational wave signals originating from Galactic sources: Introduction

-Most studies on the gravitational lensing of CWs have focused on two primary scenarios: strong lensing, which typically involves supermassive black hole (SMBH), such as the central BH in our Galaxy, serving as lensing objects~\cite{Ruffa_1999, Basak_2023, PhysRevD.109.024064, federico_muciaccia}, and cosmological microlensing, which examines star clusters as lensing objects~\cite{Moylan:2007fi, Suvorov_2022}.
+Most studies on the gravitational lensing of CWs have focused on two primary scenarios: strong lensing, which typically involves supermassive black hole (SMBH), such as the central BH in our Galaxy, serving as lensing objects~\cite{Ruffa_1999, Basak_2023, PhysRevD.109.024064, federico_muciaccia}, and microlensing, which examines star clusters as lensing objects~\cite{Moylan:2007fi, Suvorov_2022}.
 Some studies have explored the detectability of microlensing effects, including diffractive, interference, and beat patterns in CWs~\cite{Liao_2019, universe7120502}.
 There are several key differences between short-duration CBC signals and CWs.
 First, the most realistic sources of CWs are expected to be of Galactic origin.
 Second, unlike in the case of a short-duration transient signal, the frequency of the CW signal remains nearly constant.
 At the same time, the position of the source relative to the lens could change over the observation time, leading to a microlensing effect similar to that observed routinely in EM~\cite{Paczynski, Gravitational_lenses1992, strong_weak_micro}.

 In this paper, we venture beyond the constant amplitude of a CW signal and study the temporal variation of the amplitude due to the microlensing effect.
-We also explore the parameter space to assess this microlensing impact on galactic sources that are lensed by galactic objects, particularly from the perspective of second-generation detectors.
-Detecting lensed CW signals enables us to gain insight into the properties of sources such as NS~\cite{Haskell2023} and PHB~\cite{Oguri:2020ldf,Diego:2019rzc}.
+We also explore the parameter space to assess this microlensing impact on galactic sources that are lensed by galactic objects, particularly from the perspective of ground based detectors.
+Detecting lensed CW signals would enable us to gain insight into the properties of sources such as NS~\cite{Haskell2023} and PHB~\cite{Oguri:2020ldf,Diego:2019rzc}.

 The article is organized as follows: In Sec.~\ref{sec:lensing_intro}, we provide a concise overview of gravitational lensing theory, emphasizing the differences in its application to short-duration transient signals and CW signals.
 We discuss the amplification factor for CW signals within the framework of point mass lens approximation and examine the lensing parameter space.
 Subsequently, we briefly describe the signals, outline the data preparation necessary for the simulations, and examine the Time Domain F-statistic ({\tdfstat}) analysis performed on both the unlensed and lensed signal in Sec.~\ref{sec:tdfstat}.
 Section~\ref{sec:discussion_conclusion} outlines possible future directions in the CW lensing field and summarizes our key findings.